 If you want to see Crocodiles, take a trip on the Lady Douglas

-There is plenty to see other than our resident crocs.
+There is plenty to see on the inlet other than our resident crocs.
 The cruise takes you up Dickson’s inlet through narrower and narrower waterways, deep into the mangrove forest to get a good look at the local wildlife.
 Everything from little mud-skippers and crabs to birds of prey.

-The scenery is spectacular, Port Douglas is backed by mountains, the dip in the middle of the range below is the Mossman Gorge, another local attraction.
+The scenery is spectacular, Port Douglas is backed by mountains.
+The dip in the middle of the range below is the Mossman Gorge, another local attraction.

 Wild Crocodile Spotting in Port Douglas

 If you have a little bit of insider information you can probably spot a crocodile without a boat.
 You will see crocodile warning signs next to every piece of water in Port Douglas.
 If a crocodile is spotted and reported to the council a temporary ” Recent crocodile sighting” sign will also be put out to make us all extra cautious.
-You’ve got a good chance of seeing the croc in question if you see one of these signs, particularly on a lake.
+You’ve got a chance of seeing the croc in question if you see one of these signs, particularly on a lake.
 Please stay well away from the water’s edge, metres away, 10m is suggested, crocs can move very, very fast.
-Ideally stay in your car!
+Ideally, stay in your car.

-There are resident crocs in the lakes of the Sea Temple and Sheraton golf courses.
+There were resident crocs in the lakes of the Sea Temple and Sheraton golf courses.
 Golfers see them often.
 A dog was taken by a crocodile on the Sea Temple course a few weeks ago.

-You can, very occasionally see them swimming parallel with the beach or up Dickson’s inlet.
+You can, very occasionally, see them swimming parallel with the beach or up Dickson’s inlet.
 They don’t hang around down there for long, they’d much rather be tucked away further inland where the inlet is quieter.
 I have seen them from The Sugar Wharf, from Four Mile Beach and from the petrol station that backs onto the inlet.

 I’ve also seen people swimming in the Inlet.
 Locals and tourists.
-Just don’t, ever!
+Just don’t, ever.

 If you have a car, drive over the Mowbray river bridge, if you are heading south, towards Cairns, you will often see crocs up on the mud banks on the right at low tide.
-Don’t slow down, your family will have plenty of time to look at normal speed, there have been accidents when crocs have taken drivers by surprise, pull off the road a little south of the bridge and get a better view from the old wooden jetty that you saw on the left of the bridge.
+Don’t slow down, your family will have plenty of time to look at normal speed, there have been accidents when crocs have taken drivers by surprise.
+Pull off the road a little south of the bridge and get a better view from the old wooden jetty that you saw on the left of the bridge.
 I have seen 3 here at once.
 UPDATE, the wooden jetty has now been removed so I don’t know if you’re still able to see them from that layby.
 July 2019 we saw 2, possibly 3 there and one was huge.
 Just do not slow down or stop on the bridge.
 I’ve even seen people parked up and walking back to the bridge for a better look, this is not OK, it’s way too narrow for pedestrians and there are official signs stating that you are not allowed on the bridge on foot.

-The Lady Douglas crocodile spotting river cruise departs from Port Douglas Marina every day.
+The Lady Douglas crocodile spotting river cruise departed from Port Douglas Marina every day.
 Good luck, stay safe, hope your crocodile spotting is successful.
 I love our crocs, I really do!
 Another update, we recently headed over to the Northern Territory, if you want to see more crocs, that’s the place!